 3. Hyatt Place Minneapolis Downtown

 There is also a Hyatt Place Downtown in Minneapolis.
 This Hyatt Place tends to win on location, being only minutes from Target Field, the University of Minnesota, U.S. Bank Stadium, and The Armory.
 This Minneapolis hotel is connected to the iconic, climate-controlled Skyway and is located only two blocks from Hiawatha Light Rail.

-The rooms here are nice and large if a little spartan.
-The Hyatt Place hotel has a nice gym and a small pool.
-Food options in Downtown Minneapolis are plentiful, with restaurants open for dinner (some are closed on Sunday and/or Monday night).
+The rooms here are nice and large, if a little spartan.
+The Hyatt Place Hotel has a nice gym and a small pool.
+Food options in Downtown Minneapolis are plentiful, with restaurants open for dinner (some are closed on Sunday and/or Monday nights).
 The bar at Hyatt Place Downtown serves meals until midnight.

 The Hyatt Place Downtown in Minneapolis is worth considering as it is likely to be closer to a business destination in the downtown area than Hyatt Regency Minneapolis.
 It’s also several blocks closer to the light rail line to/from the airport.